center-for-threat-informed-defense/attack_to_cve/Getting_Started_with_ATT&CK_with_Vulnerabilties.md

-# Getting Started with Integrating ATT&CK into Vulnerability Management
+# Integrating ATT&CK into Vulnerability Management
 ATT&CK is a powerful tool in threat intelligence and risk management but its utility is not limited to them.
 This paper explains how to leverage ATT&CK to improve vulnerability management and provide guidance on how to minimize the cost of integrating ATT&CK into vulnerability data.

 Main Benefits